Emruur/BadPoets/logbook.md

     Title of Original Poem: 'Peace is a fiction of our Faith --'
     Similarity: 0.84

 These generated poems fit within our definition of criteria and were rather pleasing to read.
-We tried to not overrestrict the model such as giving very little overlap possibility othervise the model would give repetitive poems such as:
+We tried to not over restrict the model such as giving very little overlap possibility otherwise the model would give repetitive poems such as:

 **Poem 3.6**